 You have received a copy of your Massachusetts OUI police report, and it says you failed.
-You feel panicked.
-Don’t worry; there are several factors that can contribute to an officer claiming you failed field sobriety tests; in most cases, when I look at the report I will find you did very well.
+You panic.
+Don’t worry; there are several factors that can contribute to an officer claiming you failed field sobriety tests; in most cases when I look at the report, I will find you did very well.

 Weather, medical conditions, and nerves can all impact your performance on field sobriety tests.
 Also, on almost all reports police officers will claim failure.
 What this failure means will vary from case to case.

 First, a field sobriety test is based on the officer’s opinion, not on fact.
 Basically, the officer is stat- ing that in his opinion, you did not follow his instructions.
 However, while the test may indicate a perceived inability to follow instructions, it may also indicate the police officer did not perform the test correctly.

 Officers do not always follow their police training when administering field sobriety tests.
 This is often demonstrated on the report itself.
 For example, the police report may indicate that the officer didn’t follow his police training in administering the one leg stand or walk and turn test.

 Factors That Can Make Field Sobriety Tests Unreliable

 Here are 4 Common mistakes officer make in administering field sobriety tests:

 |1 Officers may be unaware of the number of clues they are scoring on each test.
 For example, the nine-step walk and turn has 8 clues.
 If the officer does not know this, they may score incorrectly.|

 |2 Some officer require a motorist to hold their leg 6-8 inches off of the ground on the one leg stand.
 The test requires your leg to only be 6 inches off the ground.
 So if you were aiming for 8, the officer made the test harder than it was suppose to be.|